What are GSTR-5 and GSTR 5A?

 GSTR-5: All the registered non-resident taxable persons have to file a return in GST Portal using the Form GSTR-5.
 For the period during which a registered non-resident taxable person conducts business transactions in India, the Form GSTR-5 required to be filed by them.
 It can be filed either through online mode or from a tax facilitation center.
 The Form contains details of all outward and inward supplies made and received by such taxable persons.… Read More

 Below the GST norms, the GSTR 9 annual return form is applied to all the usual assessee where all the related information of SGST, CGST, and IGST transaction of the whole year is needed to be furnished.
-CA portal is enabled to give all the information about gstr 9 due dates for FY 2018-19 and the prolonged gstr 9 extension news notification for the usual assess form.
+CA portal is enabled to give all the information about gstr 9 due dates for FY 2020-21 and the prolonged gstr 9 extension news notification for the usual assessment form.

-What is the Meaning of GSTR-9 Annual Return?
+What is GSTR-9 Annual Return?

 What is Form GSTR-3B?

-The Form GSTR-3B is simply a summary return whose work is the taxpayer declares about the liabilities of GST for the tax period and relive those liabilities.
+Form GSTR-3B is simply a summary return whose work is the taxpayer declares about the liabilities of GST for the tax period and relive those liabilities.
 For each tax period, a normal assessee needs to file Form GSTR-3B returns.
 Unlike other GST forms, Taxpayers need not provide any invoice details while filing GSTR-3B returns.
-GSTR 3B due date is mentioned at the bottom while it must be filed every 20th, 22th, 24th of the subsequent … Read More
+GSTR 3B due date is mentioned at the bottom while it must be filed every 20th, 22th, 24th of the subsequent month.… Read More

 Paying heed to the severity of the situation prevailing due to COVID-19 outbreak in India, Goods and Service Tax Network has extended the dates for GST returns filing to give temporary relief to the taxpayer already struggling.